ejones/irene/README.md

 ## How does it work?

 Irene picks up file dependencies in two ways depending depending on the filetype.
-For HTML, it treats any `<script>` or `<link>` tag that points to a valid local file as a compilable dependency.
+For HTML, it treats any `<script>` or `<link>` tag that points to a valid local file as a compilable dependency as well as any inline `<style>` or `<script>` tag.
 For the other types (.css, .js, .soy), it looks for the [JSDoc](http://code.google.com/p/jsdoc-toolkit/) tag "requires", when it is surrounded by quotes.
 Here's an example:

 ```js
 /**